OkayJosh/JobPostingApi/README.md

 ## Contributing

 Feel free to contribute by opening issues or creating pull requests.
-Contributions are welcome!
+Contributions are welcome!!